FreddyVRetro/ISA-PicoMEM/README.md

 ## Memory emulation

 As the PicoMEM is an 8Bit ISA Card, the RAM Emulation may be slower than the PC own RAM.
-The PicoMEM is then more suitable to extend a 512Kb PC to 640K, Add some UMB (For Driver) than extend an IBM PC With 128Kb of RAM.
+The PicoMEM is then **more suitable to extend a 512Kb PC to 640K**, Add some UMB (For Driver) **than extend an IBM PC With 128Kb of RAM**.
 (RAM Card for 5150/5160 is still recommended)

 ### Memory emulation capabilities :

 - The PicoMEM BIOS auto detect (At Hardwsare level) the 1st Mb of RAM and Display the RAM MAP with a "Checkit" like Display.
 - You can select to add RAM from the Internal SRAM (128Kb with No Wait State)
 - Emulation from the PSRAM (External RAM) can add RAM to any Address Space.
 - Then, EMS Emulation emulate a LOTECH Board with Up to 4Mb.
+- Disk access on PM RAM emulated memory are done at the Pico uSD speed.
+(3Mb/s)

 ### Memory emulation limitations :

 - Memory emulation with PSRAM is quite slow for the moment, but multiple mecanism like a 32bit cache will improve this.
 (And Maybe DMA)
 - **The emulated Memory does not support DMA**, Add support for it may be done in one or two months (May/June 2024)
   Anyway:
-    - As the real floppy use DMA, you should disable temporarily the RAM emulation if the real Disk access are not working.
+    - As the real floppy use DMA, **you should disable temporarily the RAM emulation** if the real Disk access are not working.
     - For SoundCard, if the PC has 512Kb of base RAM, it is really unlikely that the DMA Buffer will be placed in emulated RAM, it may work 90% of the time.

 ## Disk "emulation"